trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_MTP_To_Do.md

 <!-- -->

+-   Generic reading from MTP DAP support
     -   Copying tracks from DAP to other sources (IImporter::Import methods)
+    -   Playback?